 Key Stage 5 (A Level)

 Students can study Edexcel A Level Economics as part of their A Level options choices.
 In the first year of the course, students will receive 10 periods of teaching across a two-week timetable.
 During the second year of teaching, students will receive 11 periods of teaching across a two-week timetable.
-Although studying GCSE economics will help students understand some concepts taught at A-Level, it is not a requirement to have studied economics at GCSE level.

 A Level Summary: